Why study graphic and digital design?

 Graphic and Digital Design at UFV

-- Communication Design: Brand identity, advertising, information design, publishing, packaging, and corporate communication
+- Communication Design: Brand identity, advertising, information design, publishing, packaging, typography, and corporate communication

 - Dynamic Media: Motion graphics, interactive design, interface design and user experience (UX) design for screen, digital publishing